zikzakjack/MyRefcards/MyRefcards_Spring.md

 @Scope - When used as a type-level annotation in conjunction with @Component, @Scope indicates the name of a scope to use for instances of the annotated type.

+# Spring beans annotations

+@Autowired - Marks a constructor, field, setter method or config method as to be autowired by Spring's dependency injection facilities.

+@Configurable - Marks a class as being eligible for Spring-driven configuration.

+@Lookup - An annotation that indicates 'lookup' methods, to be overridden by the container to redirect them back to the BeanFactory for a getBean call.

+@Qualifier - This annotation may be used on a field or parameter as a qualifier for candidate beans when autowiring.

+@Required - Marks a method (typically a JavaBean setter method) as being 'required': that is, the setter method must be configured to be dependency-injected with a value.

+@Value - Annotation at the field or method/constructor parameter level that indicates a default value expression for the affected argument.